allenai/OLMo/README.md

   </a>
 </p>

 OLMo is a repository for training and using AI2's state-of-the-art open language models.
-It is built by scientists, for scientists.
+It is designed by scientists, for scientists.

 ## Installation

-First install [PyTorch](https://pytorch.org) according to the instructions specific to your operating system.
+First, install [PyTorch](https://pytorch.org) following the instructions specific to your operating system.

-To install from source (recommended for training/fine-tuning) run:
+For training and fine-tuning, we recommend installing from source:

 ```bash
 git clone https://github.com/allenai/OLMo.git
 cd OLMo
 pip install -e .[all]
 ```

-Otherwise you can install the model code by itself directly from PyPI with:
+You can also install from PyPI with:
 ```bash
 pip install ai2-olmo
 ```